 Fangtastic Halloween Email Campaign: Tips & Tricks (or Treats?)

-11 September, 2023 • ... • 8000 views
+20 September, 2024 • ... • 8711 views

-Spooky season is coming! 🎃 It is not only an opportunity to grab all the sweets, but also a wicked awesome chance for e-commerce marketers to reach customers with beautiful Halloween email marketing promotions.
+Spooky season is coming! 🎃 It is not only an opportunity to grab all the sweets, but also a wicked awesome chance for e-commerce marketers to reach out to customers with beautiful Halloween email marketing promotions.
 With tips from our article, you will learn how to create the funniest engaging newsletters that will stand out in your subscribers’ inboxes.
 Plus, you will see email newsletter templates and examples to inspire your Halloween email.

-Why send out Halloween marketing emails
+Why send out Halloween marketing emails?

 A planned Halloween expenditure chart over the years shows a gradual increase year over year with some hick-ups